amartinarias/amartinarias/README.md

 <br>

-🎃 I'm currently building my problem-solving, communication and JS skills through:
 <br>

-- 💃 I'm currently a mentee at [Cajigo] (http://www.structur3dpeople.co.uk/cajigo/)
+- 💃 I'm currently a Junior Software Developer.
-- 🔭 I’m currently working on my problem-solving skills and portfolio.
+- 🔭 I’m currently working on learning about other fields within tech.
-- 🌱 I’m currently learning JavaScript and Vue JS.
+- 🌱 I’m currently learning Vue 3 and a bit about NLP and robotics.
-- 👯 I’m looking to collaborate on projects and pair-programming.
+- 👯 I’m looking to collaborate on projects and pair programming.
 - 🤔 I’m looking for help with improving the quality of my code, refactoring and testing code.
-- 💬 Ask me about problem-solving with Python, transitioning into tech, and becoming more organised.
+- 💬 Ask me about transitioning into tech and learning to code.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love singing whilst driving but I'm a terrible singer!
 <br>